jeffgbutler/mybatis-kotlin-examples/README.md

 strictly compatible with idiomatic Kotlin.
 With idiomatic Kotlin, objects are created through their constructors and are immutable after creation.
 The examples (especially example03 and example04) will show patterns of dealing with this.

+Note that with MyBatis 3.6 and later, we can make the classes fully immutable.
+Starting with that version, MyBatis is able to build a nested collection before calling the outer constructor.
+Example08 shows how to configure this.

 ### example01 - Auto Mapping

 This example shows that MyBatis is able to create simple objects (basic data types, no nested classes) with idiomatic